-To relate the compensation of the Named Executive Officers to the performance of Lifeco and its subsidiaries, an annual incentive bonus opportunity is provided.
+To relate the compensation of the NEOs to the performance of Lifeco and its subsidiaries, an annual incentive bonus opportunity is provided.
 Target objectives are set annually at the beginning of each year, and are comprised of the following components:

-- business objectives, including a combination of all or some of the following financial measures for Lifeco and/or its subsidiaries or a business unit within them: operating earnings, profitable growth and financial discipline; and - individual objectives, which are specific to the roles of the Named Executive Officers, such as those related to strategic, leadership, risk and compliance initiatives.
+- business objectives, including a combination of all or some of the following financial measures for Lifeco and/or its subsidiaries or a business unit within them: operating earnings, profitable growth and financial discipline; and - individual objectives, which are specific to the roles of the NEOs, such as those related to strategy, leadership, risk and compliance initiatives.

-Bonus amounts are determined by multiplying the targets set for each Named Executive Officer, which are expressed as a percentage of base salary and which vary by position, by the combined results relative to the applicable business and individual component measures.
+Bonus amounts are determined by multiplying the targets set for each NEO, which are expressed as a percentage of base salary and which vary by position, by the combined results relative to the applicable business and individual component measures.

-Annual Individual Bonus Target Operating Earnings Profitable Growth Financial Discipline Component Base Salary x A percentage of base salary x Revenue less policyholder benefits as well as operating and other expenses New business generated, which includes sales on insurance and wealth products Expenses directly incurred by operating divisions to provide support services to run and grow the businesses + Role or department specific goals that may be related to strategic, leadership and risk and compliance initiatives
+Annual B Individual Bonus Target Operating Earnings Profitable Growth Financial Discipline Component Base Salary x A percentage of base salary × Revenue less policyholder benefits as well as operating and other expenses New business generated, which includes sales on insurance and wealth products Expenses directly incurred by operating divisions to provide support services to run and grow the businesses Role or departmen specific goals that may be related to strategy, leadership and rish and compliance initiatives